 The results showed that, compared to free movement, both harnesses restrict the dogs to some extent.
 At the same time, it was a surprise that the Y-harness, considered “non-restrictive”, actually restricted the dog’s movement more than the chest harness.
 “While the non-restrictive harness limited shoulder movement by 4.73° during walking and 9.31° during trotting, the restrictive harness restricted it by 2.16° during walking and 4.32° during trotting “, notes the study on the research, which was published in the journal Veterinary Record.

 The researchers pointed out that the result was unexpected, since they assumed that the harness considered “restrictive” would be the one that would hinder the free movement of the dogs’ shoulders to a greater extent.
 The results of the experiment, as they write, also go against the widespread negative opinion about harnesses that are considered “restrictive”, so they believe that it would be important to review the opinions about harnesses.

-The research team examined the results of nine dogs and acknowledges that tests on the treadmill need to be done more thoroughly with more prepared dogs.
-They also suggest that the movement of the dog’s fur should also be considered when examining the restrictive role.
+At the same time, the experts admit that it would be worthwhile to repeat the tests more thoroughly with better prepared dogs.
+They also suggest that the movement of the dog’s fur must also be taken into account when examining the restrictive role of harnesses.